SanaSharma08/expanding-carousel/README.md

 # expanding-carousel
-A modern card carousel using JS.
+A modern card carousel using JavaScript DOM Manipulation concept